innovate42/limio-components/README.md

 Contains your component's dependencies and Limio Props.
 This file is essential for managing your component's needs and integrating with the Limio ecosystem.

 ##### Component Development Guidelines
-As you develop your custom component, please keep the following guidelines in mind:
+As you develop your Custom Component, please keep the following guidelines in mind:

 * **Modular Structure**: You can structure your component across many files in multiple directories or just in a single file.
 This flexibility allows you to organize your component in a way that best suits your development style.
 * **Styling**: Only .css files are supported for styling.
 Ensure that your component's visual design is implemented using CSS.